-• Raise the float to verify it has full up and down movement.
-As you raise the float to its full upward position, the bilge pump should turn on and empty bilge water overboard.
-If raising the float does not switch the pump on, check the in-line fuse in the wire between the switch and the battery and make sure it has not blown.
+As you raise the float to it's full upward position, the bilge pump should turn on.
+If raising the float does not switch the pump on, check the inline fuse at the battery switch board.
+Make sure it has not blown.
 If the fuse is good, but the switch still does not work, it usually indicates a bad switch, or possibly a low battery.
-In either case, call your dealership for further assistance.
+In either case, call your dealer for further assistance.